neskodi/threejs-boilerplate/README.md

 #### Drag

 Setting to true will enable dragging objects across the scene.
-In order for an Object3D to be draggable it needs to be added to World.draggableObjects array:
+In order for an Object3D to be draggable it needs to be added to ```World.draggableObjects``` array:

-- in index.html:
+-- in index.html:
 ```javascript
 const threeJsOptions = {
   // ...